 Sign in to your Google Ads account, and click Ads & extensions in the left page menu.
 An ad that is enabled will have a green dot next to its name, while a paused ad will have a pause icon.
 To enable a paused ad, click the pause icon, then click Enable.

 Ads are reviewed to see if they comply with our advertising policies.
 Some ads may run on Google Search Network pages before being reviewed, while others may not run at all until they've been reviewed.
-If your ad is approved, it will begin to run, and you'll see impressions in your account statistics.
-To see the approval status of an ad, check the 'Status' column on the 'Ads & extensions' page.
+If your ad is eligible, it will begin to run, and you'll see impressions in your account statistics.
+To see the review status of an ad, check the 'Status' column on the 'Ads & extensions' page.

 Sign in to your Google Ads account, and click Ads & extensions in the left page menu.
 From the Ads page, you can see statistics about your ads, such as clicks, impressions, click-through rates and much more.
 Use the date range selector in the upper right corner of the page to filter the statistics by date.
 You can also click Campaigns or Ad groups in the left page menu to see your ad statistics by campaign or ad group.